quantcert/quantcert.github.io/README.md

 W(5,2).
 Remarkably, the difference in the number of negative lines for any two distinct types of four-qubit W(5,2)’s is a multiple of four.

-More information related to this paper can be found in the [Magma-contextuality](Magma-contextuality) part of this GitHub repository.
+More information related to these papers can be found in the [Magma-contextuality](Magma-contextuality) part of this GitHub repository.